Small Details You Can Easily Miss When Selling Your Home

 Clean The Outside Of The House

 After they’ve seen the garden, the next thing that the buyer will look at is the front of the house.
-You would have spent ages cleaning the inside of the house before showing people around but you probably haven’t thought about the front of the house.
+You would have spent ages cleaning the inside of the house (or hired cleaning service to do it for you for you!) before showing people around but you probably haven’t thought about the front of the house.
 Dirty windows and paint on the exterior of the house can easily make it look old and a bit run down.
 Even if it doesn’t actually need repainting, they’ll think that it does if it’s filthy and people don’t like to take on a house that needs a lot of work.
 After they’ve seen the front of the house, any impression that they get inside the house will still be influenced by their thoughts on the outside.
 If the paintwork is in particularly bad shape and cleaning it won’t do the job, you might have to give it another coat.
 It’s a cheap repair to make but it’ll make it far easier to sell the house.

 Another thing that people always overlook is the house number.
 Not having one on the front of the house makes the place harder to find and buyers might worry that it’ll cause them problems when they move in.
 It’s a tiny detail but it can make a difference so it’s worth buying a new number.